 "Sri paduka bhattara Rajanata, Sri Paduka Bhattara Anantadewi, Sri Paduka Bhattara Anaridewi, Sri Paduka Bhattara Parameswara Pamotan named Raden Kudamerta, Sri Paduka Bhattara Narapati named Raden Mano, Raden Iso, the king of Saratanganugrahaeni is no longer authorized to grant private land.
-Katrini, Pangkur, Tawan, Tirip, as well as Pinghai and Wahuta, as well as customs tax collectors for royal money from a long time ago such as micra paramicra, all kinds of wetu feathers such as panguran, kring padem, manimpaki, paranakan [mixed descent], gold pande, mangrinci or the author of kidung, manguryangilala or author in the palace, parang, sungka, durga, pangaruhan, taji, watu tajem, breadfruit, halu warak, rakasang, ramanang, pininglai, katanggaran, tapahaji, erhaji malandang, ica, lebleb, pakalangkang, pakalingking,kutak, tangkil, trpan, salyut, watu walang, pamanikan, paniga, sikpan, rumban, wilang thani, wiji crater, tingkes, awi, tuha trade, tuha nambi or medicine man, tuha gambler or gambler, tuha nunjeman, gosali, jalir, mangrumbai, manggunjai, du kasirat, amijilaken wuryya ning kikir, mamuk, mamungpang, ludan, tutan, ... "
+Katrini, Pangkur, Tawan, Tirip, as well as Pinghai and Wahuta, as well as the customs tax collectors of the king's money from a long time ago such as micra paramicra, all kinds of wetu feathers such as panguran, kring padem, manimpaki, paranakan [mixed descent], gold pande, 1 mangrinci or the author of kidung, manguryangilala or author in the palace, parang 1 ungka, durga, pangaruhan, taji, watu tajem, breadfruit, halu warak, rakasang, ramanang, pinin ai, katanggaran, tapahaji, erhaji malandang, ica, lebleb, pakalangkang, pakalingking,kutak, tangkil, trpan, salyut, watu walang, pamanikan, paniga, sikpan, rumban, munjeman, gosali, jalir, mangrumbai, manggunjai, du kasirat, amijilaken wuryya ning kikir, mamuk, mamungpang, ludan, tutan, ... "

 According to the results of an interview with Bp.
-Slamet Purwanto, areas that are exempt from paying taxes are areas where the ministers as the king's assistants come from the area.
+Slamet Purwanto, regions that are exempt from paying taxes are areas where the ministers as the king's assistants come from the area.
 Therefore, during the time of the Majapahit kingdom, it had enormous authority in determining the area of origin of the minister to be exempt from paying taxes to the kingdom.
 The king makes decisions regarding an area or village where the existence of land is protected by the kingdom and is freed in all forms of tax collection.
 The king gave the freedom not to pay taxes for a region or village because of an important task that the region was carrying.